 1. Thin Pillows

-However, if you are a stomach sleeper, a pillow with a low loft with low thickness is the best stomach sleeper pillow.
-A more giant pillow will only incline your head forward and could strain the neck.
-Look out for a pillow that features a modest two to three-inch loft because such a one will help keep your neck in a neutral and comfortable position.
+However, if you are a stomach sleeper, a pillow with a low loft and low thickness is best for you.
+A giant pillow will only incline your head forward and could strain your neck.
+Look for a pillow with a modest two—to three-inch loft to help keep your neck in a neutral and comfortable position.

 2. Medium Firmness

-For those who find facing down to be the most comfortable way of sleeping, soft or medium-firm pillows are advised.
+Soft or medium-firm pillows are recommended for those who find facing down the most comfortable way of sleeping.
 A firm pillow will give an unpleasant angle to the neck because the head will not slide well.
-On the other hand, the head remains in its place if a softer one is used while providing adequate support so that one feels comfortable around the neck and the spine.
+On the other hand, the head remains in its place if you use a softer one while providing adequate support so that one feels comfortable around the neck and the spine.

 3. Body Size

-The other important consideration that you need to take into account is your body size.
-If you have a smaller frame or are petite and simply love sleeping on your tummy, then a thinner belly sleeper pillow will bring the best benefits.
+The other important consideration is your body size.
+If you have a smaller frame or are petite and simply love sleeping on your tummy, a thinner belly sleeper pillow will benefit you.
 Such a pillow will keep the head from rising too high.
 On the other hand, a more significant pillow will require a slightly thicker pillow to ensure proper support.

 4. Material

-For those who prefer sleeping on their belly, these types of pillows are essential.
-With materials like memory foam or down, which can be too firm or thick for stomach sleepers, it's better to opt for those that contain crushed memory foam or pony up for quality synthetic down pillows.
+These types of pillows are essential for those who prefer sleeping on their belly.
+Materials like memory foam or down can be too firm or thick for stomach sleepers, so it's better to opt for those that contain crushed memory foam or pony up for quality synthetic down pillows.

 5. Adjustable Pillows

 If you can't find the perfect pillow, consider an adjustable pillow.
-You can change the firmness and height with these pillows by adding/reducing stuffing, which might better help you cops—especially if you are a stomach sleeper and must try several types.
+These pillows can be adjusted in firmness and height by adding/reducing stuffing, which might better suit you—especially if you are a stomach sleeper and must try several types.

 6. Breathability

-Breathability And maybe you should sleep warm, so a pillow with good breathability is crucial.
-The best material for such cases would be including latex or buckwheat, which enhances air circulation so that your night remains relaxed and comfortable.
+Breathability: You may want to sleep warm, so a pillow with good breathability is crucial.
+The best material for such cases would be latex or buckwheat, which enhances air circulation so that you remain relaxed and comfortable at night.

 How to Prevent Yourself from Sleeping on Your Stomach?